olaisolheim/OblivionAerospace/README.md

 # Changelog

 **v0.1.2**
-* Added an auto-shroud to the Conical Heat Shield, meeting flush with the shield upon fitting something to its bottom node.
+* Added an auto-shroud to the Conical Heat Shield.
+It works like an engine shroud.
+Just add something to the heat shield's bottom node and the shroud/adapter will appear!

 **v0.1.1**
 * Added the Duna Exploration Rover example craft using the Conical Heat Shield for reentry.
 (You'll need the Procedural Fairings mod by e-dog.)